Flaise/embed_script/README.md

 state and outputs.
 2. A program always takes up an amount of memory that is known ahead of time so all memory can be statically allocated.
-3. A program is guaranteed to complete execution without hanging indefinitely.
+3. A program is guaranteed to complete execution - a program won't hang indefinitely because there is no infinite looping or recursion.
 4. Denial of Service and memory access attacks should be difficult if not practically impossible to pull off, making it generally safe to run code that comes from untrusted sources (i.e. the internet).